M3rwa/Library-system/README.md

-# Library-system
+# Library System

-Our Project is a graduation project from Instant Software Solution diploma for Software Engineering Track.
+This repository contains the code for a library system developed as a graduation project for the Instant Software Solution diploma in Software Engineering Track.

-# Project Description
+## Project Description

-In this project we used C++ programming language, OOP for C++, data structure and SOLID principles to make cashier library system.

-Our client wants to make a system for his library that sell and lend books to people.
+The library system is implemented using the C++ programming language, following Object-Oriented Programming (OOP) principles, utilizing data structures, and adhering to SOLID principles.
+The system serves as a cashier library system for a client who wants to sell and lend books to people.

-#### There are three categories:
+### Categories

+The library system includes three categories of items:

-1. Books (Engineering Books, Medical Books, Religious Books)
+1. Books: Engineering Books, Medical Books, Religious Books
 2. Magazines
 3. Short Stories

-We have 9 books for each type of book but we should keep 3 in stock for our books and an unlimited number for Magazines and Short Stories.
+There are 9 books available for each type of book, but a minimum stock of 3 is maintained for books.
+Magazines and Short Stories can have an unlimited stock.

+### Employees

-We have two types of employees:
+There are two types of employees in the library system:

-1. A fixed worker (Lifelong contract) (Ten workers).
-    (They have privileges to sell or lend any category)
+1. Fixed workers (Lifelong contract): There are ten fixed workers who have the privileges to sell or lend any category of items.

-2. A six daily reward worker (Daily payment) (Six workers).
-    (They have privileges to lend only any category)

-Our books are stored lengthwise and when we lend any book I should make sure that the stock isn’t equal to zero.
+2. Daily reward workers (Daily payment): There are six daily reward workers who can only lend items and are not allowed to sell.

+### System Functionality

+The library system provides the following functionality:

-Our system should ask the employee if he/she fixed or daily
+- Upon system startup, the employee is asked to select their employment type: fixed or daily.

-If fixed let him/her enter a name and check if this employee is allowed or not.
-This Employee is allowed to sell or lend any book.
+- If the employee is fixed, they are prompted to enter their name, and the system checks if the employee is allowed to sell or lend any book.

-For the Daily employee, we should also check the name and the privilege for this employee is to lend only books.
+- If the employee is a daily worker, their name is checked, and their privilege is limited to lending books only.
+- The books are stored lengthwise, and the system ensures that the stock for a book is not equal to zero before lending.
+- The system maintains a record of items sold or lent, along with employee details.

-### The Team:
+## The Team

+The library system project was developed by the following team members:

-● Marwa Elsayed Khalil Elsayed
+- Marwa Elsayed Khalil Elsayed

-● Ashraf Abdulkhaliq Bassuoni
+- Ashraf Abdulkhaliq Bassuoni

-● Hossam Kamal Elnemr
+- Hossam Kamal Elnemr

+## Usage

+To use the library system, follow these steps:

+1. Clone the repository to your local machine or download the `Final_Project_ODC_Instant.cpp` file directly.
+2. Compile the C++ code using a C++ compiler of your choice.
+3. Run the compiled executable to start the library system.
+4. Follow the prompts to select the employee type (fixed or daily) and enter the employee's name.
+5. Use the system to sell or lend books based on the employee's privileges and the available stock.

+## Conclusion

+The library system developed for this graduation project provides a cashier system for a library, allowing employees to sell and lend books to customers.
+By utilizing C++ programming, OOP principles, data structures, and SOLID principles, the system offers efficient management of book categories, employee privileges, and stock control.
+The collaboration of the development team ensured the successful implementation of the project, meeting the requirements of the graduation project for the Instant Software Solution diploma in Software Engineering Track.